 Gathering and providing financial support for the Foundation; and

-Providing leadership to the Chief Executive

 Ensuring that Foundation resources are properly stewarded in the best interests of the College and its students.

-The Board of Directors is committed to the values of diversity and inclusion in its work and believes that a wide array of perspectives will allow the organization to be more effective.
-Diverse, equitable, and inclusive practices can enrich the Foundation’s operation and transform the way it serves and engages the Central Florida community.
-While quotas and tokenism will not be used, as a core tenet of board service members commit to seek, and to respect, ideas and experiences that are different from their own and to allow a diversity of perspectives to inform governance.

 Except for the term limits stated in Section A(1), members of the Board of Directors shall serve an initial term of three (3) years.
-At the end of the initial term, members may be elected for up to two (2) additional terms of three (3) years each.
+At the end of the initial term, members may be elected for up to two (2) additional term of three (3) years each.
 Terms shall be staggered so that no more than one-third (1/3) of the total Board will be up for election in any given year.
 The Executive Committee has authority to modify the length of individual Director terms for good cause.

 Former members may be re-nominated to the Board after the passing of at least one (1) calendar year from conclusion of initial service.
 Nothing prohibits former members from serving on Foundation committees at the invitation of the committee leadership.
 Former members removed from the Board are not eligible for re-nomination.